The Calculus of Consent

 The Calculus of Consent: Logical Foundations of Constitutional Democracy is a book published by economists James M. Buchanan and Gordon Tullock in 1962.
 It is considered to be one of the classic works from the discipline of public choice in economics and political science.
 This work presents the basic principles of public choice theory.

 Overview

-The analytical approach of the authors is based on methodological individualism - collective action is composed of individual actions - and on the rejection of any organic interpretation of the state.
+The book applies the methods of economics to collective decision-making, treating political outcomes as the result of choices made by self-interested politicians and bureaucrats rather than by an organic state making decisions in public interest.
+The authors adopt methodological individualism, holding that collective action is composed of individual actions and that the value of an institution lies in how well it serves the individuals subject to it.
+In this view, the "public interest" is not separate from individual decision-makers, but a collection of self-interested choices made by them.

+Buchanan and Tullock rejected any organic interpretation of the state.
+The central theme of the book revolves around the idea that politics is a form of exchange, in which individuals trade votes and support similar to how they exchange goods and services.
+The authors distinguish two levels of choices: a constitutional stage, at which the rules of collective decision-making are selected, and an operational stage, at which the decisions are made.

 A purely individualistic conception of collectivity is maintained: the state is an artifact, created by men and thus subject to change and perfection.
 Buchanan and Tullock maintain that only constitutional changes, which can be shown to be in the interest of all interested parties, can be judged as "improvements" and therefore consider conceptual unanimity as the only legitimate decision-making rule.

 The authors analyze the traditional political-science approach to voting systems, including majority voting as the standard as opposed to the unanimity rule.
 They show that none of those systems is perfect, since there is always a tradeoff: